controlz/knicklabs.github.io/_posts/2013-07-07-rake-tasks-for-jekyll-sites.html.markdown

 end
 ```

-Now when I work on my blog, I simple open up a terminal and run `rake server`.
+Now when I work on my blog, I spin up my terminal and run `rake server`.
 This create a Jekyll development server
-that watches for changes and a Compass process that watches for changes in the Sass files.
-The output from both
+that watches for changes to my site files and a Compass process that watches for changes to my Sass files.
+The output
-processes is piped to the same terminal window.
+from both processes is piped to the same terminal window.